ReAbateon/Hybrid_Approach/README.md

 ## Key Features
 - Implemented in Python and provided with a graphical user interface (GUI) for ease of use.
 - Generates portable C code that can be directly included in embedded projects.
+- Applies automatic quantization-aware training, converting input data and model parameters to a 16-bit fixed-point representation for efficient embedded execution.
 - Uses a novel Single Instruction Multiple Trees (SIMT) approach that exploits ARM Helium vector extensions to parallelize decision-tree execution.
 - Supports both Random Forest and XGBoost models, handling classification and regression tasks.
 - Implements a hybrid execution strategy by partitioning the model across different memory regions (TCM and SRAM).